turbot/guardrails-docs/docs/getting-started/getting-started-gcp/connect-project/index.md

 ## Step 9: Review Controls

-Review the status of your controls for GCP.  `Alarm`, `OK`, `Skipped`, and `TBD` are all common and normal states to see in your account.
+Review the status of your controls for GCP.  `Alarm`, `OK`, `Skipped`, and `TBD` are all common and normal states to see in your project.
 If you see controls in `Error` or `Invalid` states, those must be cleared before moving further into these guides.

 Bookmark the **Controls by State** report, you’ll need it in subsequent guides.